Frequently Asked Questions

 Do they work with the student officers?

 We see the role of representation as a public service and a way to empower yourself and your cohort’s voice.
-Whilst the roles are unpaid, they are designed to instill a variety of valuable skills that a rep can take forwards in life to bolster personal and professional growth.
+Whilst the course rep role is unpaid, it is designed to instill a variety of valuable skills that a rep can take forwards in life to bolster personal and professional growth.

-Any student at The University of Salford is eligible to become a course or school rep. We do withhold this privilege to any student undergoing investigation as part of student facing procedures.
+Any student at The University of Salford is eligible to become a course or lead rep. We do withhold this privilege to any student undergoing investigation as part of student facing procedures.

-So long as you are passionate and willing to champion the student voice and you are democratically chosen by your cohort to represent them, then you can become a course rep. Becoming a school rep is also an opportunity open to all students, however the process is done via application in the springtime of each year.
+So long as you are passionate and willing to champion the student voice and you are democratically chosen by your cohort to represent them, then you can become a course rep. Becoming a lead rep is also an opportunity open to all students, however the process is done via application in the June of each year.

-Successful candidates from the application process will then be invited to an interview in which our Student Voice Team and Student Officers will determine which candidate from each subject area is best suited to serve their cluster of courses.
+Successful candidates from the application process will then be invited to an assessment centre in which our Student-led Change Team and Student Officers will determine which candidate from each subject area is best suited to serve their cluster of courses.

 Will being a rep affect my visa status?

-TBeing a Rep will not affect your student visa status.
-Being a Course and School Rep is classed as volunteering, not voluntary work.
-As a volunteer you have no contractual obligations for time commitment (your role does not have fixed days or working hours, you volunteering as a Course or School Rep involves you taking part in activities on times and days that are mutually agreed according to your own schedule and requirements).
+Our Lead Rep role will be paid via a stipend, therefore this can impact students on an international visa, so please get in touch if you need further clarity.
+Being a Course Rep should not affect your student visa status.
+Being a Course Rep is classed as volunteering, not voluntary work.
+As a volunteer you have no contractual obligations for time commitment (your role does not have fixed days or working hours, you volunteering as a Course Rep involves you taking part in activities on times and days that are mutually agreed according to your own schedule and requirements).
 As a volunteer, you are of course not allowed to be paid (including expected gifts e.g. gift cards), although you can be paid out of pocket expenses e.g. travel costs.
 There are no time restrictions on volunteering and you can do as many hours as you like.

 This is different to voluntary work, which being a Rep does not include.
 ‘Voluntary work’ is defined as an unpaid role that does have defined and contracted time commitments e.g. your role has specified days and/or working hours.
 For example, if you are contractually obliged to do 7 hours of work per week, every Wednesday.
 This is not the case as a Rep.